giga-sec/gigaSec-Tech-Notes/3. Notes/The ANSI C Programming Languange - Book.md

     it lists the variables to be used, and state what `type` they have and perhaps what their initial values are.
     Like saying, declare a variable with 5 value in it.
 The sentence itself is act of declaration

+Operators
+    It specifies what is to be done to the `declared` variables.

+Type
+    The `type` of an object determines the set of values it can have ... and what `operations` can be performed on that set of values.

+The ANSI standard made lots small changes/additions to basic types and [[expression]].
+There are now signed and unsigned forms of all integer types, There are also notations for unsigned constants and hexadecimal character constants.
+Floating-point operations may be done in single precision; there is also a long double type for extended precision.
+String constants may be concatenated at compile time.
+Enumerations have become part of the language, formalizing a feature of long standing.
+Objects may be declared const, which prevents them from being changed.
+The rules for automatic coercions among arithmetic types have been augmented to handle the richer set of types.